jjkaydot/activate-windows-for-free/README.md

 # WARNING⚠

-browsers and defender way say its a virus but its safe it says it cuz it forces itself admin so it works
+browsers and defender may say its a virus but its safe it says it cuz it forces itself admin so it works